Fcatilizer/BashVidConverter/README.md

 alias transcode="~/path/to/transcode_script.sh"
 ```

-NOTE: There is no Steam, Davinci Resolve option because it will depend on your GPU.
+NOTE: There is no Steam, Davinci Resolve option in install2.sh because it will depend on your GPU.
 So do it manually!!